guilhemmarchand/TA-azure-blob-archiving/docs/deployment.rst

     pip3 install azure-storage-blob
     pip3 install azure-cosmosdb-table

-Dependening on the context, you may prefer to run the pip module installation only for the user that owns the Splunk processes:
+Depending on the context, you may prefer to run the pip module installation only for the user that owns the Splunk processes:

 ::